 “imagine the skinny armpit-hair plucker whose cries are shrill so as to draw people’s attention and never stop except when he’s doing his job and making someone else shriek for him” (Letters.
 56.1-2).

 Plucking was an option and had been for some time, according to Suetonius Julius Caesar was carefully plucked and trimmed daily (Caesar.45).
-Needless to say Suetonius cannot resist suggesting that the plucking involved not only his head but other body parts.
+Unable to resist temptation Suetonius suggested that the plucking didn’t end just there.

 It follows that if the rich and famous were undertaking this sort of treatment then those offering it could make a pretty penny.
 Juvenal certainly thought so and added it to his long list of pet peeves when mentioning how an unnamed barber had risen to a fortune and near nobility (Satire I.23).
-The role of a barber was a profession which could still be used as an insult to remind anyone looking to get above their station, Martial is keen to remind Cinnamus that he was merely a barber not that long ago (Epi.7.64, 7.83).
-More interesting though is Martials comment regarding an unnamed female barber in 2.17, if the role was considered a low profession then women would presumably have been able to practice.
-Though not wholesome Roman matrons, obviously.
+The role of a barber was a profession which could still be used as an insult to remind anyone looking to get above their station.
+Martial is keen to remind Cinnamus that he was merely a barber not that long ago (Epi.7.64, 7.83).
+More interesting though is Martial’s comment regarding an unnamed female barber (2.17).
+If the role was considered a low profession then women would presumably have been able to practice it.

 As well as Juvenal having his beard ‘rasped at’ he also writes that it was trimmed (Sat.III.186).
 Could this mean that a look between full beard and shaven was in vogue?
 I mention this purely because much of the exclusive look in Roman times (as it as seemingly ever been) follows a rule whereby the more expensive it is to maintain the more fashionable it becomes.

 With a babble of barbers (yes that is apparently the collective noun) in Rome even those of lower social status could afford to keep their cheeks smooth.
 Yet maintaining a short beard, something akin to the stubble look of today may have become a fad simply because it would require daily maintenance.
-It’s purely speculation because by the end of the first century AD, in fact 17 years into the second century AD something big happened to facial hair.
-It had a name and it was Hadrian.
+It’s purely speculation because by the end of the first century CE.
+In fact 17 years into the second century CE something big happened to facial hair.
+His name was Hadrian.